 The essence of the Award – versatility enabling a player to make an impact at numerous positions on the field – suggests that a dynamic list of candidates will emerge as the college football season progresses.
 With this factor in mind, the Paul Hornung Award Advisory Committee and Selection Committee will adhere to the following timeline for 2023:

-November 15 – List of candidates supplied to Paul Hornung Award Selection Committee
+- November 12 – List of candidates provided to Paul Hornung Award Selection Committee

 - November 15 – Finalists announced